SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Introduction

 To address the above two problems, we devise, implement and evaluate \approach.
-The radical novelty of \approach is to be based on self-supervised learning.
-The core idea is to generate training samples ourselves in a careful and systematic manner (as opposed to collecting past commits for supervised program repair).
-The training samples are generated by perturbing existing programs.
-This is a potent solution to solve the two problems.
+The radical novelty of \approach is to be based on self-supervised learning instead of supervised learning. \approach consists of an original training loop on a past version of the project under repair.
+The core intuition is that the past version contains a wealth of useful project-specific knowledge.
+The self-supervised learning loop means generating training samples ourselves (instead of mining commits), by perturbing an old version of the project under repair in a careful and systematic manner.
+This is a potent solution to solve our two problems.

-\textbf{Self-supervised training enables us to learn project-specific knowledge.} \approach leans from a specific past version of the program to be repaired.
-From a single past version, \approach generates thousands of original training samples, which all contain project-specific tokens by construction.
-This allows \approach to learn project-specific knowledge, including rare tokens, idiomatic expressions, and semantic relationships between identifiers (types, variables, and methods).
-As we shall see later, bug Lang-21 showed in \autoref{fig:motivating} is correctly fixed by \approach, because \approach learns to use project-specific tokens from the training samples from the previous version.
-In particular, \approach succeeds in generating a patch containing the rare project-specific token \textit{HOUR\_OF\_DAY}.
-No previous work has succeeded in repairing this bug.
+\textbf{Self-supervised training enables us to learn project-specific knowledge.} \approach leans from a past version of the program to be repaired.
+From a single past version, \approach generates thousands of synthetic training samples, which all contain project-specific tokens by construction.
+This allows \approach to learn project-specific knowledge, including rare tokens, idiomatic expressions, and semantic relationships between domain identifiers (types, variables, and methods).
+As we shall see later, the bug \texttt{Closure-113} shown in \autoref{fig:motivating} is correctly fixed by \approach, because \approach learns to use project-specific tokens from the self-supervised training samples (recall that no previous work has succeeded in repairing this bug).

-\textbf{Self-supervised learning enables to add the execution information into training samples.} By generating thousands of samples from a single, working version of the project, it becomes doable to compile and execute all training samples.
-In other words, the core idea of self-supervision opens the door to embed execution information in the training loop.
-Consequently, \approach proposes a novel input representation that includes the execution information, called `diagnostic` for short in the rest of this paper.
-Put simply, \approach's self-supervised paradigm augments the training samples from $<bug,\ fix>$ to $<bug,\ execution\ diagnostic,\ fix>$.
+\textbf{Self-supervised learning enables us to add the execution information into training samples.} By generating thousands of samples from a single, working, executable version of the project, it becomes doable to compile and test all training samples.
+In other words, the powerful concept of self-supervision opens the door to embedding execution information in the training loop.
+Consequently, \approach proposes a novel input representation that includes the execution information, called ``diagnostic'' for short in the rest of this paper.
+Put simply, \approach's self-supervised paradigm augments the training samples from \texttt{<bug, fix>} to \texttt{<bug, execution diagnostic, fix>}.